TcMenu/documentation/content/arduino-libraries/tc-menu/tcmenu-plugins/encoder-switches-input-plugin.md

 ## Using more than one rotary encoder or additional buttons

 You can use additional rotary encoders with tcMenu, but the menu library will always take the first one (slot 0).
-Read the [IoAbstraction documentation]({{< relref "io-abstraction.md" >}}), section: Advanced usage of rotary encoders.
+Read the [IoAbstraction documentation](${relRef("io-abstraction.md")}), section: Advanced usage of rotary encoders.

 **Take special note of the fact that switches gets initialised during the `setupMenu` call, so anything you add to switches must be after that.**